 Dr. Bacow is an expert in Cognitive Behavioral Therapy (CBT).
 Her approach is active, directive, and evidence-based, drawing flexibly from mindfulness practices, Dialectical Behavioral Therapy, and Acceptance and Commitment Therapy.
 Dr. Bacow typically provides goal-oriented care, aiming to equip each client with meaningful strategies that serve them beyond the therapy room and into their daily life.

 Dr. Bacow received her BA from Brown University and her doctorate in Clinical Psychology from Boston University, where she also trained at the Center for Anxiety and Related Disorders.
 Since then, she has worked at hospital and outpatient programs including Mount Sinai School of Medicine and The Hallowell Center, an epicenter for ADHD treatment.
 She is a media contributor who enjoys writing and speaking, contributing comments to Women's Health Magazine and Shape Magazine as well as various blogs and podcasts.
-Please be on the lookout for her new book, Goodbye Anxiety, which will be published by Spruce Books, an imprint of Sasquatch Books/A Penguin Random House Company!
+Please check out her new book, Goodbye Anxiety: A Guided Journal for Overcoming Worry, published by Spruce Books, an imprint of Sasquatch Books/A Penguin Random House Company!

-Dr. Bacow welcomes clients who are ready to effect change in their lives to her private practice, accessible by the 79th St. and 81st St. stations.
+Dr. Bacow welcomes clients who are ready to effect change in their lives to her private practice, accessible by the 86th St. stations.